hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 **Update (22.01.2016):** Suunto has released the [Ambit3 Vertical][3] watch.
 It’s similar like the Traverse but with an additional graph which displays your ascent / descent.

-**Update (19.04.2016):** Suunto has released the Traverse Alpha which adds features for hunting and fishing to the regular Traverse.
+**Update (19.04.2016):** Suunto has released the <a href="http://www.suunto.com/Products/sports-watches/Suunto-Traverse-Alpha/Suunto-Traverse-Alpha-Foliage/">Traverse Alpha</a> which adds features for hunting and fishing to the regular Traverse.
 It's also a bit more expensive than the regular Traverse.

 ## Check for Discounts
 Before deciding if you should upgrade to an Ambit3 you should have a look at the <a href="http://www.hikeventures.com/deals/#Suunto+Ambit2">Ambit2 prices</a>  which are much lower than the <a href="http://www.hikeventures.com/deals/#Suunto+Ambit3">Ambit3 prices</a>.